maggsvisan/NaoAutismo/README.md

 # NaoAutismo
 ProyectoNao Ago 2016

-This repository is made to store programs for training exercises for autistic children
+This repository is made to store programs of training exercises for autistic children